4.5 out of 5

 Terra Memoria - Screenshot

-One of the surprising elements you can do in Terra Memoria is building a town.
-It feels like playing Animal Crossing as you can place objects like stairs, watchtowers, market stalls and more after building them with the right materials.
+One of the surprising features of Terra Memoria is building a town.
+It feels like playing Animal Crossing since you can place objects like stairs, watchtowers, market stalls, and more after building them with the right materials.
 Additionally, you don’t have to wait to drop cash to make stairs and bridges like Animal Crossing.
 The only downfall is coming up with the cash to purchase the materials.

 You can also recruit town folks across Terra who are looking for a change of pace and place them anywhere in the area.
-Additionally, you can add grass, trees, benches and more to make it more decorative.
-You can go pretty far with this town building and it’s done very well for a game that focuses on RPG.
+In addition, you can add grass, trees, benches, and more to make it more decorative.
+You can go pretty far with this town building, and it’s done very well for a game that focuses on being an RPG.

 Let ‘Em Cook and Create